If You Have One of These 9 Bad Habits, You Could Get Paid for It

-As for the rest of us, we have to admit we’re not perfect.
+We all have to admit we’re not perfect.
+We have bad habits.
 The frustrating part is we know we do these things.
 But we continue to do them.
 That’s the “habit” part.

 When it comes to your finances, bad habits can be devastating if they’re not held in check.
 But if you’re smart, you can make them work for you instead of against you.

 Bad Habits That Could Be Good for Your Finances